Whisper is automatic speech recognition (ASR

 Useful Resources & Acknowledgements

-- The Github Repository for Whisper – https://github.com/openai/whisper.
+- The GitHub Repository for Whisper – https://github.com/openai/whisper.
 It has useful information on Whisper, as well as some nice examples of using Whisper from the command-line, or in Python.

 - OpenAI Whisper – MultiLingual AI Speech Recognition Live App Tutorial – https://www.youtube.com/watch?v=ywIyc8l1K1Q.
-A very useful intro on Whisper, as well as a great demo on how to use it with a simple Web UI using Gradio.
+A very useful intro to Whisper, as well as a great demo on how to use it with a simple Web UI using Gradio.

 - Hacker News Thread – https://news.ycombinator.com/item?id=32927360.
 You can find some great insights in the comments.